BankAxept: Use of the service

 BankAxept is a public service that makes it possible for a buyer to approve charge of their bank account in favour of a seller with an account in another bank.
-All Norwegian bank cards has at least BankAxept functionality and can, in addition to ATM withdrawals, be used in any business with a bank agreement on use of BankAxept.
-Most banks operating in Norway are offering their customers cards with BankAxept.
-Therefore, in Norway, most card transactions happens and most of the money flow in trading via the system with BankAxept cards.
-Some debit transactions also happens with cards attached to international payment systems such as Visa and Mastercard.
+Any Norwegian bank card with BankAxept functionality and can, in addition to ATM withdrawals, be used in any business that supports BankAxept.
+Most banks operating in Norway provide BankAxept cards, and therefore, most of the card transactions and money flow happen via BankAxept.
+International payment systems such as Visa and Mastercard are supported, but play a much smaller role.
 The usage of credit cards are relatively small, but increasing.

 BankAxept is cheaper for the merchants to accept compared to international payment systems.
 Part of the cause of this is that BankAxept cards are attached to low risk and following has low costs attached to security.

 In Norway, payments made with bank cards over a payment terminal is often combined with withdrawal of up to 1000 NOK (USD 120) without paying a fee.
 For withdrawal of cash from a bank card in an ATM it can be charged fees outside the bank's opening hours or if the account is in another bank than the ATM's owner.

 Because the customers have to use a PIN code in the BankAxept system, but not with many other systems, it is also much more frequent that stolen debit cards are abused in card fraud with merchants that only have an agreement with the international payment systems and online.